tilayealemu/MelaNet/README.md

 This should start Jupyter server on port 8888.
 Go to http://localhost:8888 to connect to it.
 I strongly recommend you use the docker approach as you can waste quite a lot of time installing packages on your own computer.

 ## Getting data
 You need data if you want to train your own models.
-The data is 1.2 GB when compressed, and 2.3 GB uncompressed.
-Download the compressed data from MelaNetData repo and copy it to your clone of this repo:
+It's 1.2 GB when compressed, and 2.3 GB uncompressed.
+Download it from [MelaNetData](https://github.com/tilayealemu/MelaNetData) and copy it to your clone of this repo like so:
 ```
 git clone git@github.com:tilayealemu/MelaNetData
-cd MelaNetData/docker
 cd MelaNetData/data
 cat data.tar.gz.* > data.tar.gz
 tar xzf data.tar.gz